 From this screen, you’ll need to copy it to your clipboard to transfer into Small Improvements directly.

-Now, back in Small Improvements, go to: The Administration tab > Scroll down to “Integrations” and click the Personio icon to access the setting screen.
+Now, back in Small Improvements, go to the Integrations page and click the Personio icon to access the setting screen.

 If you want to have automatic imports every time there is a change in Personio, you must select “Run automatic imports”.
 This will run periodic “checks” of your Personio database, and sync any updates.